Back to Diseases & Conditions

 Migraine with aura

-Migraine with aura (also called classic migraine) is a recurring headache that strikes after or at the same time as sensory disturbances called aura.
-These disturbances can include flashes of light, blind spots, and other vision changes or tingling in your hand or face.
+Migraine with aura, once called classic migraine, is a recurring headache that strikes after or at the same time as nervous system symptoms called aura.
+Aura symptoms usually last less than an hour.
+They can include flashes of light, blind spots and other vision changes that affect both eyes.
+Aura also can cause tingling in your hand or face.
+Sometimes people who have migraine with aura also experience muscle weakness or issues with speech and language.
+Visual aura symptoms are most common.

-Migraine aura symptoms include temporary visual or other disturbances that usually strike before other migraine symptoms — such as intense head pain, nausea, and sensitivity to light and sound.
+Migraine aura symptoms include temporary visual or other disturbances.
+Aura symptoms usually strike before other migraine symptoms such as intense head pain, nausea, and sensitivity to light and sound.

-Most people who have migraine with aura develop temporary visual signs and symptoms, which tend to start in the center of the field of vision and spread outward.
+Most people who have migraine with aura develop temporary visual symptoms, which tend to start in the center of the field of vision and spread outward.
 These might include:

 Other disturbances